 The virtual store is available on virtual reality headsets via IKEA's app, as well as desktop and mobile devices.

-IKEA says it is a first for a large format retailer in Australia.
+IKEA says the venture is a first for large format retailers in Australia.

 "For regional customers it's really important because... some of our regional customers are 20 hours drive away from an IKEA store," Mr Haylett said.

 "This virtual reality store enables them to experience what a customer would do in a metro market."

 The virtual store will be officially launched in Townsville this weekend.